Ivanka Trump: Cultural depictions

 Men dressed as Trump have attended protests against her father Donald Trump.
 On Saturday Night Live, Trump has been portrayed by cast member Vanessa Bayer, as well as the guest hosts Margot Robbie, Emily Blunt, and Scarlett Johansson.
 Former cast member Maya Rudolph, who played Trump on the show in 2005, impersonated her again on Late Night with Seth Meyers in 2017.
+Beyonce and Nikki Minaj’s “Flawless” remix included a shoutout to Trump.
 Trump has also been portrayed on The President Show (2017) and Last Week Tonight with John Oliver.
+Trump had a cameo in Gossip Girl in 2010.
 In the eleventh season of RuPaul's Drag Race, a satirical version of her was portrayed by Mercedes Iman Diamond in "Trump: The Rusical".
 Madame Tussauds has a wax sculpture of Trump.
 Jennifer Rubell's 2019 art exhibition Ivanka Vacuuming featured a model resembling Trump vacuuming crumbs thrown by spectators.